-E2.131 Referencing APTA Guideline TS 45.1 General:
+E2.145 Referencing APTA Guideline TS 45.1 General:

-- (a) All data communication networks shall be either in accordance with a nationally recognized interface standard, such as those published by SAE, IEEE or ISO, or shall be published to the City with the following minimum information: - (i) Protocol requirements for all timing issues (bit, byte, packet, inter-packet timing, idle line timing, etc.) packet sizes, error checking and transport (bulk transfer of data to/from the device). - (ii) Data definition requirements that ensure access to diagnostic information and performance characteristics. - (iii) The capability and procedures for uploading new application or configuration data. - (iv) Access to revision levels of data, application software and firmware. - (v) The capability and procedures for uploading new firmware or application software. - (vi) Evidence that applicable data shall be broadcast to the network in an efficient manner such that the overall network integrity is not compromised.
+- (a) All data communication networks shall be either in accordance with a nationally recognized interface standard, such as those published by SAE, IEEE or ISO, or shall be published to the City with the following minimum information: - Protocol requirements for all timing issues (bit, byte, packet, inter-packet timing, idle line timing, etc.) packet sizes, error checking and transport (bulk transfer of data to/from the device). - (ii) Data definition requirements that ensure access to diagnostic information and performance characteristics. - (iii) The capability and procedures for uploading new application or configuration data. - (iv) Access to revision levels of data, application software and firmware. - (v) The capability and procedures for uploading new firmware or application software.

-(b) Any electronic vehicle components used on a network shall be conformance tested to the corresponding network standard.

-E2.132 Referencing APTA Guideline TS 45.2 Drivetrain Level:

-(a) Drivetrain components, consisting of the engine, transmission, retarder, anti-lock braking system and all other related components, shall be integrated and communicate fully with respect to vehicle operation with data using SAE Recommended Communications Protocols such as J1939 and/or J1708/J1587 with forward and backward compatibilities or other open protocols.
-At a minimum, drivetrain components consisting of the engine, transmission, retarder ASR, and anti-lock braking systems shall be powered by a dedicated and isolated ignition supply voltage to ensure data communication among components exists when the vehicle ignition is switched to the "on" position.

-E2.133 Referencing APTA Guideline TS 45.2.1 Diagnostics, Fault Detection and Data Access:

-- (a) Drivetrain performance, maintenance and diagnostic data, and other electronic messages shall be formatted and transmitted on the communications networks. - (b) The drivetrain level shall have the ability to record abnormal events in memory and provide diagnostic codes and other information to service personnel.
-At a minimum, this network level shall provide live/fail status, current hardware serial number, software/data revisions and uninterrupted timing functions.

-E2.134 Referencing APTA Guideline TS 45.2.2 Programmability (Software):

-(a) The drivetrain level components shall be programmable by the City with limitations as specified by the sub-system Supplier.
+- (vi) Evidence that applicable data shall be broadcast to the network in an efficient manner such that the overall network integrity is not compromised. - (b) Any electronic vehicle components used on a network shall be conformance tested to the corresponding network standard. - E2.146 Referencing APTA Guideline TS 45.2 Drivetrain Level: - (a) Drivetrain components, consisting of the motor(s), motor inverters(s), fuel cell power plant, regenerative braking system, anti-lock braking system and all other related components, shall be integrated and communicate fully with respect to vehicle operation with data using SAE Recommended Communications Protocols such as J1939 and/or J1708/J1587 with forward and backward compatibilities or other open protocols.
+At a minimum, drivetrain components shall be powered by a dedicated and isolated master run switch supply voltage to ensure data communication among components exists when the master run switch is switched to the "on" position. - E2.147 Referencing APTA Guideline TS 45.2.1 Diagnostics, Fault Detection and Data Access: - (a) Drivetrain performance, maintenance and diagnostic data, and other electronic messages shall be formatted and transmitted on the communications networks. - (b) The drivetrain level shall have the ability to record abnormal events in memory and provide diagnostic codes and other information to service personnel.
+At a minimum, this network level shall provide live/fail status, current hardware serial number, software/data revisions and uninterrupted timing functions. - E2.148 Referencing APTA Guideline TS 45.2.2 Programmability (Software): - (a) The drivetrain level components shall be programmable by the City with limitations as specified by the sub-system Supplier.